emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 * The definitions and derivation of IMSK, S-IMCK, etc. have been corrected and clarified.
 * The diagrams in Appendix C have been updated to match the TEAP state machine

+All uses of the PAC were removed.
+It had not been implemented, and there were no plans by implementors to use it.

+Text was added on recommendations for inner and outer identities.

 # Appendix A Evaluation against Tunnel-Based EAP Method Requirements
 {:numbered="false"}